• Skip to main content

 Jump to Recipe

-Top down view of cake with chocolate glaze and coconut flakes on top of parchment.
+Top down view of chocolate coconut muffins with chocolate drizzle and coconut flakes.

 Step-by-step recipe instructions

-6. In a microwave melt the chocolate pieces almost completely and stir in the coconut oil until smooth.
-Drizzle over the cake and decorate with lightly toasted coconut flakes.
+7. *Optional: In a microwave melt the chocolate almost completely and stir in the coconut oil until smooth.
+Drizzle over the muffins and sprinkle either coconut flakes (as I have done) or dry toasted desiccated coconut.
 Enjoy!

-Chocolate cake with chocolate drizzle and coconut flakes on top of paper.
+Side view of chocolate muffins in white cases with chocolate drizzle and coconut flakes on top.

 • Do not overstir the batter.
 Stir just to combine.